vasconssa/Lab-Cliente-Servidor-HTTP/README.md

 ### Server

-Create files to be served on desired folder e run server, use CTRL-C to terminate program.
+Create files to be served on desired folder and run server, use CTRL-C to terminate program.

 ```bash
 cd build/bin/Linux64/Debug